Robert Roberts, butler to the rich and famous, wrote a popular house servants’ directory that defined polite society before the Civil War.

 Breakfast should be served in a clean shirt, cravat, round jacket and white linen apron.

-For dinner in winter he suggested changing into a good blue suit with a yellow cashmere vest should suffice for winter dinners.
-For summer, he preferred black bombazine, for a light-colored suit should be changed twice a week.
+For dinner in winter he suggested changing into a good blue suit with a yellow cashmere vest.
+For summer, he preferred black bombazine, because a light-colored suit should be changed twice a week.

 To Take Rust Out of Steel